abhi3700/my_coding_toolkit/vba.md

 Area = x * y
 End Function
 ```

+> NOTE: you will also find that user-defined function within a cell after typing "=".

 * **Sub** procedure: defined for a sheet in an excel workbook.
   - View project structure on the left panel of the editor.